Andrei Kopylov: RINGS

 At the next RINGS event, Kopylov met the debuting Ricardo Arona.
 The stronger and much younger Brazilian controlled the fight via takedowns and position, though he was unable to finish Kopylov due to the Russian's defensive acumen.
-In an instance, Ricardo accidentally eye-gouged Andrei, which damaged his eye and stunted his performance for the rest of the bout.
+In an instance, Ricardo accidentally eye-gouged Kopylov, which damaged his eye and stunted his performance for the rest of the bout.
 At the end, Arona was granted a unanimous decision.
 Notably, one of the judges (Chris Dolman) ruled his judgement of Kopylov as 10 out of 20 for his lack of cardio, which caused laughs among the audience and Kopylov himself.

 Kopylov also fought Ultimate Fighting Championship veteran Dan Severn in RINGS.
 Kopylov landed several punches thanks to superior hand speed, but Severn used his wrestling background to take him down, which Kopylov countered by flipping him over and threatening with a triangle choke from the top.
 Shortly after, however, Severn landed a right hook which drew blood from the Russian, before controlling him for a unanimous decision.
-Andrei's last fight in RINGS was against Tommy Sauer at the opening rounds of the King of Kings 2000.
+Kopylov's last fight in RINGS was against Tommy Sauer at the opening rounds of the King of Kings 2000.
 The fight was controversial, as the referee stopped the action when Kopylov seemed to have been knocked out by Sauer, but Kopylov got up instantly and claimed to be unaffected.
 His team protested for what they called a premature stopping and a lack of comprobation by the ring doctor, but the decision was not reverted.

 PRIDE

 Kopylov had his last fight in Pride Fighting Championships as part of a special bout against Brazilian Top Team leader Mario Sperry.
 A substantially aging Kopylov fought defensively on the mat, while Sperry took advantage of the Russian's unfamiliarity with strikes on the ground and landed knee strikes and a soccer kick to the face.
-Despite a comeback from Andrei with a kneebar which Sperry dove away to avoid, the kick had caused a cut in Kopylov's mouth and the match was stopped to give the win to Sperry.
+Despite a comeback from Kopylov with a kneebar which Sperry dove away to avoid, the kick had caused a cut in Kopylov's mouth and the match was stopped to give the win to Sperry.